Javier Torres Gómez

-Javier Torres Gómez (born 9 January 1970) is a Spanish retired footballer who played mainly as a right back.
+Javier Torres Gómez (born 9 January 1970) is a Spanish former footballer who played mainly as a right back.

 Most of his professional career was associated with Valladolid, as both a player and manager, coaching in several capacities and categories.

 Playing career

 Youth years comprised, Madrid-born Torres Gómez spent six years with Real Madrid, playing four seasons with the B-team, three of them in Segunda División.
 He scored a career-best five goals in 38 games in 1992–93 as the reserves finished in sixth position, and started his career as a midfielder.

 In summer 1993, Gómez signed for Real Valladolid, where he would remain for the rest of his career.
 He made his La Liga debut on 5 September in a 0–1 home loss against Sporting de Gijón, but only appeared in two matches in his first year due to a serious injury.

 A regular first-team unit in the following decade, Gómez never played in less than 34 league games from 2000 to 2004, with the latter campaign ending in top-flight relegation.
 After one more season in the second level the 35-year-old retired from football, as the Castile and León club's second player with more top division appearances.